Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Introduction

-Beidas et al. (\citeyear{beidas2022promises}) describe that the LAGO user-centred adaptive design has been recognized as a practical alternative in implementation science, because LAGO allows for optimisation of the implementation strategies and adaptation of the level of implementation support based on demonstrated needs in ongoing trials.
+We establish a LAGO framework using fixed center effects to account for confounding by measured and unmeasured time-invariant center characteristics.
+Fixed effects modeling is well-established for controlling unmeasured time-invariant confounding \citep{hausman1981panel, allison2009fixed}, and has been shown to perform comparably to or better than modern causal inference methods \citep{spiegelman2018evaluating}.
+Consistency and asymptotic normality of the intervention effect estimators hold without requiring explicit characterization of unmeasured confounders, as the limiting distribution depends only on the fixed center effect parameters.
+Unlike existing work on LAGO, which assumes no unmeasured confounding, and in contrast to random effects approaches that require the number of centers $J \rightarrow \infty$, our fixed effects approach addresses unmeasured confounding by indication and applies also with small numbers of centers.

+Two trial designs often compared to LAGO are Sequential Multiple Assignment Randomized Trials (SMART) \citep{almirall2014introduction} and Multiphase Optimization Strategy Trials (MOST) \citep{collins2007multiphase}.
+SMART aims to optimize treatment sequences within participants through sequential randomization \citep{almirall2014introduction}, whereas LAGO optimizes intervention packages across stages with new participants at each stage.
+LAGO shares MOST's goal of identifying the optimal intervention package, but combines data from all stages in the final analysis rather than relying solely on a separate evaluation phase. \citet{beidas2022promises} describes LAGO as a practical alternative in implementation science, allowing optimization of implementation strategies based on demonstrated needs in ongoing trials.

-This article addresses confounding by indication through measured and unmeasured centre characteristics in LAGO trials.
-Section 2 introduces the notation and assumptions, and outlines the steps to prove consistency and asymptotic normality of the proposed estimator.
-Section 3 describes testing the hypothesis of no overall intervention effect in LAGO studies with confounding through centre characteristics.
-Section 4 describes confidence sets for the optimal intervention package and confidence bands for the effect of all possible intervention packages.
-Section 5 presents simulation results.
-Section 6 presents LAGO optimisations in the context of A Nurse-Led Intervention to Extend the HIV Treatment Cascade for Cardiovascular Disease Intervention study (EXTRA-CVD) \citep{longenecker2024nurse}.
-Section 8 concludes with a discussion and outlines future research directions.
+This article addresses confounding by indication arising from measured and unmeasured center characteristics in LAGO trials.
+Section~\ref{notations} introduces the notation, assumptions, proofs for continuous outcomes, and methods for hypothesis testing, confidence sets, and confidence bands, with extensions to binary outcomes and general GLMs provided in Appendices~\ref{proofs_binary} and~\ref{proofs_glm_general_link}.
+Section~\ref{simulations} presents simulation results.
+Section~\ref{real_data} applies the proposed methods to the A Nurse-Led Intervention to Extend the HIV Treatment Cascade for Cardiovascular Disease Intervention (EXTRA-CVD) study \citep{longenecker2024nurse}.
+Section~\ref{conclusions} concludes with a discussion and future research directions.